Jeffafuh/Personal-Projects/Pi Day 2020/README.md

 "???" will not animate or display anything, but will perform the experiment with the given parameters 1000 times and display the resulting information to the terminal.

 Made in Eclipse.

+More details about the experiment can be found here: https://en.wikipedia.org/wiki/Buffon%27s_needle_problem